 Weirdly enough during both versions of the original Resident Evil, when Barry is forced to down the first zombie in the dining room, the zombie is able to withstand three shots from Barry's magnum and, should Jill have ran away from the zombie instead of trying to kill it herself initially in the hallway where she first encountered it, will in fact get up and head back in the hallway from whence it came.
 It was more than likely intended to insert fear in the player, by way of showing how much punishment the zombies can take.
-Though once the player comes upon their own magnum, however, every standard enemy, including zombies, can be killed with a single shot.
+However once the player comes upon their own magnum, every standard enemy, including zombies, can be killed with a single shot.

 During his non-canon mercenary appearances, Barry couldn't actively use his original magnum, but would pull it out for some of his context-sensitive melee attacks -- such as using it to smash a majini's head open, or to execute one while they were downed.